Urban Transport Planning: Production

 The episode was written by Tracey Scott Wilson and directed by Dan Attias.
 The episode was originally titled "The General".

 Music

 The episode features "Dance Me to the End of Love" by Leonard Cohen.

 Reception

 In its original American broadcast, "Urban Transport Planning" was seen by an estimated 705,000 household viewers and gained a 0.18 ratings share among adults aged 18–49, according to Nielsen Media Research.

 The episode received critical acclaim.
 Review aggregator website Rotten Tomatoes gave it 100% "Fresh" ratings and average rating of 8.87 out of 10, based on 10 reviews, with consensus reading "Urban Transport Planning is a fine-tuned, character-driven episode that showcases a dramatic mini-reunion with heartbreaking nuance.".
 The A.V.
 Club gave the episode a 'B+' grade.
 Alan Sepinwall from Uproxx reviewed the episode positively as well, highlighting growing tension in the relationship of Elizabeth and Philip.
-Various critics at Vox reviewed the episode positively, particularly Keri Russell's performance.
+Various critics at Vox reviewed the episode positively, particularly for Keri Russell's performance.